chrisjgf/chrisjgf.github.io/README.md

-# Source code for codedollop.com
+# Source code for chrisjgf.com

-Despite being open sourced, all code and content remain copyright of Christopher Fulford.